 The presence of smoke at the time of attempting to crank the engine is a grave issue.
-Keep trying to start the car will further aggravate the damage.
+Continuing to start the car will further aggravate the damage.
 You should fix it by calling a mechanic as soon as possible or towing it to a service shop.

 Watch the video below to see How to tell if your car starter is going bad: